GFore/ReacTacToe/README.md

-## Dude, whatcha doin' here?
+## Really, dude, a tic-tac-toe game?
+Whatcha doin' here?
-Oh, just brushing up on React basics via the official [React documentation Tutorial](https://reactjs.org/tutorial/tutorial.html), which is a simple project that:
+Oh, just brushing up on React basics by building a simple tic-tac-toe game following the official [React documentation Tutorial](https://reactjs.org/tutorial/tutorial.html).
+This builds a web app that:
 - Lets you play tic-tac-toe,
 - Indicates when a player has won the game,
 - Stores a game’s history as a game progresses,
 - Allows players to review a game’s history and see previous versions of a game’s board.

-See the completed tutorial project on this [CodePen](https://codepen.io/gaearon/full/gWWZgR).
+The completed tutorial project can be seen at this [CodePen](https://codepen.io/gaearon/full/gWWZgR).

 ---